-In December, the FOP offered to work with Members of the House to address genuine privacy concerns surrounding the availability of this information without removing this vital tool from our law enforcement agencies.
-Our offer was ignored, and now the House seems poised to enact legislation that would destroy the basic ability of law enforcement to conduct investigations into violent crimes like murder, kidnapping, terrorism, and other serious threats.
+In December-and then again in February-the FOP offered to work with Members of the House to address genuine privacy concerns surrounding the availability of this information, without removing this vital tool from our law enforcement agencies.
+To date, our offer has been ignored, and Members of the House continue to push for a floor vote on legislation that would destroy the basic ability of law enforcement to conduct investigations into violent crimes like murder, kidnapping, terrorism, and other serious threats.
 The language of H.R.
 4639 as introduced would cut off access to vital investigative tools routinely used by law enforcement agencies every day-tools that generate leads into crucial and often complex cases.
 Investigators do this by selectively using third-party data, which is widely available for use for a variety of purposes that have nothing to do with public safety.
-If Congress acts to impose a probable cause standard for this type of information, routine investigations will become arduous and time consuming-delaying justice for victims.
-Investigations in which time is a factor-like kidnappings or human trafficking-will become impossible to solve, and lives will be lost if this data becomes unavailable.
+If Congress acts to impose a probable cause standard for this type of information, routine investigations will become arduous and time consuming-delaying justice for victims and increasing the expense of such investigations in time and resources.
+Investigations in which time is a factor-like kidnappings or human trafficking-will become almost impossible to solve, and lives will be lost if access to this data is lost.